drupalprojects/drupalorg/README.txt

 `{issue number}-{short-description}`, for example `2182993-api-breadcrumb-space`.

-See https://www.drupal.org/node/2406727 for more information.
+See https://www.drupal.org/node/2406727 for more informatio.